It may seem simple, but the process of conception is somewhat complicated even for men. For a man to conceive, some thresholds must be met:

 Surgery – Any surgical procedure which impacts the function of the testes or the ability of sperm to be released during orgasm will limit or block fertility.
 Sometimes this is purposeful, as is the case with a vasectomy, but other times this can be the result of other, necessary medical procedures.

 Issues engaging in healthy sex – Anything that prevents a man from experiencing an erection or orgasm can reduce fertility.
-This can be psychological, in the case of relationship problems, or it could also be the result of physiological issues which inhibit normal sexual function.
+This can be psychological, in the case of relationship problems, or it could also be the result of physiological issues that inhibit normal sexual function.

 Sperm duct issues – For sperm to be released during orgasm, it must pass through a series of tubes, including the sperm ducts.
 If the sperm ducts are malfunctioning (or if they don't exist, in the case of cystic fibrosis and other conditions), this will impair fertility.